SagMCU/PistonLimits/README.md

 # PistonLimits
-A simple minecraft plugin to limit blocks from being pushed by pistons You can compile it using: mvn clean install
+A simple minecraft plugin to limit blocks from being pushed by pistons.

+You can compile it using: mvn clean install

 Made with help from ChatGPT